jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] Or rather, this has some content in it, that I find questionable.
     - [x] I see two zips with pictures.
     - [x] How do I handle this?
 In the future I want to go list out all files in the history and remove things from the history that I do not want to publish.
 Those zips might become one of those files.
-    - [x] But when I clean up the current state, will I find all the files back that I want to remove from history?
+    - [x] But when I clean up the current state, might I find all the files back that I want to remove from history?
 Some have obvious file names.
-So I guess I will.
+So I guess I might.
     - [x] I question whether I even want to include those example diagrams.
 Or whether I want to include them in this state.
     - [x] Or maybe I will need them for a better quality referenced image?
 Nah, I doubt it.
 That seems too much work, to replace the images in the docs with possibly better images from that zip.
     - [x] It might also not be useful to readers, at least not all of it, because it is just bulky.
 No one might want to go through them I think.